Award for Distinguished Service in Community Policing

 Justice Department Honors Fifth Annual Attorney General’s Award for Distinguished Service in Community Policing

-Two Central Falls Police Officers Among Eighteen Members of Law Enforcement Recognized Nationally

 (STL.News) The Justice Department today announced the recipients of the Fifth Annual Attorney General’s Award for Distinguished Service in Community Policing.
-This year’s awards recognize the exceptional work of 18 law enforcement officers and deputies from 12 jurisdictions across the country.
+This year’s awards recognize the exceptional work of 18 law enforcement officers and deputies from 12 jurisdictions across the country, including Officer Tamrah Stepien of the East Windsor Police Department.

 Attorney General Garland announced the award recipients in Atlanta, Georgia.
 Later, he attended a ceremony for three award recipients from the DeKalb County Police Department.